jdelosreyes8968/Logging-Display/README.md

 # Logging-Display
-Logging Display for Rocket Project (through PyQt5)
+Logging Display for Rocket Project (using PyQt5)